Libya "mercenary" claim turns spotlight on special ops

-BRUSSELS/LONDON A boast by Gaddafi loyalists that they had captured 17 foreign mercenaries this week has been greeted with scepticism, but the claim has highlighted the importance of covert military operations in the overthrow of the Libyan leader.
+BRUSELS/LONDON A boast by Gaddafi loyalists that they had captured 17 foreign mercenaries this week has been greeted with skepticism, but the claim has highlighted the importance of covert military operations in the overthrow of the Libyan leader.

 Gaddafi's spokesman Moussa Ibrahim has so far not made good on his promise to put the group on television and he has produced no other evidence to back his story, which was quickly denied in Western capitals.

 "The lack of evidence is for the moment what I find most remarkable about the whole story.
-Where are the boots, where are the watches, not to mention the faces?" said Francois Heisbourg, chairman of the International Institute for Strategic Studies.
+Where are the boots, where are the watches, not to mention the faces?" said Francis Heisbourg, chairman of the International Institute of Strategic Studies.

 The whole thing may turn out to be no more than a bold piece of disinformation by a spin doctor with nothing to lose.
 But it still fits in with a compelling narrative surrounding the secret side of Libya's war.